© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Ditches: an enclosed settlement on Bedstone Hill is a scheduled monument protected by Historic England under reference 1021066.
 View the official record →

-Castle Ditches is an enclosed settlement located on Bedstone Hill in Shropshire, England, dating to the Iron Age period.
+Castle Ditches is a prehistoric enclosed settlement located on Bedstone Hill in Shropshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021066.

 Castle Ditches: an enclosed settlement on Bedstone Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021066.